 Your doe will need a little more food than usual, but don’t overdo it.
-Overfeeding pregnant does can cause miscarriages and often the birth of one or two fat babies.
+Overfeeding pregnant does can cause miscarriages and often the birth of 1 or 2 fat babies.
 So, gradually increase her food intake, provide plenty of roughage and water.

 With that being said, don’t be discouraged if your doe is not nesting.
 Some does go to work shortly before they kindle.

 As a side note, pulling fur can also be a false alarm.
 Some does have false pregnancies and build beautiful nests without giving birth.
 These misleading behaviors may be due to a miscarriage or the mimicking of other pregnant does nearby.

 How to Care for The Doe During and After Pregnancy